alexmullins/dsa/README.md

 ### The Server

 The server is a simple SSH server that accepts session requests and prints the current time to the connection.
 Thanks to github.com/jpillora for providing this sample server code at <https://gist.github.com/jpillora/b480fde82bff51a06238>.
-There were minor adjustments made to the code to allow Public Key Authentication instead of password callbacks.
+There were a few adjustments made to the code to allow Public Key Authentication instead of password callbacks.

 ```go
 config := &ssh.ServerConfig{